polarode/hska-go-generics/README.md

 }
 ```

-The definition uses a interface `Number` that is used as type constraint for the generic type t.
+The definition uses an interface `Number` that is used as type constraint for the generic type t.
 It is defined as the union of the types `int64` and `float64`:

 ```go
 type Number interface {